rajc1729/LANL-Earthquake-Prediction-master/README.md

-# LANL-Earthquake-Prediction-master
+LANL-Earthquake-Prediction-master

-Earthquake prediction using a supervised learner.
+## Dataset
 Dataset
-The full dataset can be download from here.
-(At the time of uploading this, the file size is 117MB) Selections of the full dataset's earthquakes and visulisations of the earthquakes can be found here.
+The full dataset can be download from [here](https://www.kaggle.com/c/LANL-Earthquake-Prediction/data).
+(At the time of uploading this, the file size is 2.3GB)

 Software Requirements
 Python packages used in this project